 But one last item remains up for discussion.
 The framed canvas.

 The framed fine-art canvas is a favorite of mine for sure.
 For a slightly more modern touch, canvases offer the highest quality with a distinctly sophisticated feel.
-This decision between framed photo and framed canvas was the most difficult for sure.
-Both are stunning, both will stand the test of time, and it really depends on your home decor.
+This decision between framed photo and framed canvas was the most difficult for sure, so I chose framed prints for the gallery wall in our sunroom and luxury framed canvases for our bedroom.
+Both options are stunning, both will stand the test of time, and it really depends on your personal home decor.
 Are you a little more traditional and transitional in your style?
 Or a little more industrial and modern?
 If you lean towards industrial & modern and appreciate clean lines, I think you might really love the framed fine-at canvas.
 They are printed on a semi-gloss surface and are presented in a float frame.
 They are mounted with 1/8” space between the frame and the canvas, so that your print appears to be floating within the frame.
 Offered in black, white, gold, walnut wood, or natural wood finish frames.
-They are stunning in person.
+They are beyond stunning in person.

 So I hope this is helpful in making some decisions about how you want to display your photos.
 It really, truly, is entirely up to you.
 But I assure you that the products I am offering will remain timeless, and classic, and will be as beautiful 20 years from now as they are today.
 Let’s get you some albums and frames!